icaew-digital-archive/handbook/README.md

-# icaew-digital-archive-handbook
+# ICAEW Digital Archive Handbook

-A private repository for the ICAEW Digital Archive Handbook.
+A repository for the ICAEW Digital Archive Handbook.

 This ICAEW Digital Archive Handbook is produced using: